 One of the many highlights of our Big Beers Festival Weekend: our Experimental Brewing Seminar, titled “Brewing Outside of the Box: Brewers Gone Wild!”
-The topic for this year’s seminar is yet to be determined.
-Presenters will be announced shortly.
+The topic for this year’s seminar is “Experimenting with Local Maltsters”.
+Jason Cody of Colorado Malting Co. and Chad Yakobson of Crooked Stave Artisan Beer Project will be among the panelists.
 David Edgar will lead the charge for this crazy panel and try to keep them under control.
 See the Seminars page for further information.

 Saturday Morning (10–11 am)

 The Yoga of Brewing: Discover yogic wisdom and practices to enhance your skill as both a brewer and a consumer of amazing beer.
 This session is the perfect way to prepare your body, mind, and soul to receive the outstanding selection of beers coming your way throughout the day.
-Join Rachel Ponce of Bend Yoga & Movement Studio in Chicago and her husband, Eric Ponce, for this experiential session.
+Join Rachel Ponce of Bend Yoga & Movement Studio for this experiential session.
 No yoga experience, mat, or yoga pants required!
 Roll out of bed for your first – and most unique – pairing of the day.
-No ticket required for this event.
 See the Seminars page for further information.

 Saturday First Session Seminars (12:00 pm– 12:50 pm)

-- Technical Seminar Track: “Topic TBD” by Steven Pauwels, Boulevard Brewing Co.
+- Technical Seminar Track: “Discovering Fruit & Fruit Flavors in Brewing” by Steven Pauwels, Boulevard Brewing Co.
 See the Seminars page for further information.

-- Sensory Workshop Track: “Brewing With Exotic Fruit” by John Holl, Editor, All About Beer Magazine.
+- Sensory Workshop Track: “Brewing With Exotic Fruit & Vegetables” with John Holl, Editor, All About Beer Magazine.
+Panelists to be announced.
 See the Seminars page for further information.

-- Random Track: “Unearthing Ancient Styles” by Aaron Heaton, Grimm Brothers with panel including Sam Calagione.
+- Random Track: ““Unearthing Ancient Styles” by Aaron Heaton of Grimm Brothers Brewhaus with panel including Sam Calagione of Dogfish Head Craft Brewery and Tony Simmons of Pagosa Brewing Co.
+Additional panelists to be announced.
 See the Seminars page for further information.